Skip to main content

 Aspen shavings

-Instead, use aspen shavings.
-They’re safe for hamsters, and while they’re not supersoft for burrowing, you can pair them with some soft bedding material for your hamster to make a nest with.
-Kaytee All Natural Aspen Bedding is safe for hamsters and contains no oils or inks.
+Instead, use aspen.
+They’re safe for hamsters, and while they’re not super soft for burrowing, you can pair them with some soft bedding material for your hamster to make a nest with.
+Kaytee All Natural Aspen Bedding is great for hamsters and contains no oils or inks.
 It’s processed to remove extra dust and debris, so it’s a healthy choice for your pet.

 Paper litter

 Shredded paper can make a safe hamster bedding.
-If you’re going to use shredded paper, make sure it’s ink-free, as inks can be toxic.
-Shredded newspaper can be hazardous for your hamster.
+If you’re going to use shredded paper, make sure it’s ink-free, as ink can be toxic.
 Instead, use paper towels or plain paper.
 Many hamsters enjoy burrowing into soft paper towel shreds.
 Traditional paper can get smelly, though, so you’ll need to regularly clean your hamster’s cage.

 If you don’t have time to find and shred paper, consider using Carefresh Small Pet Bedding.
 This bedding is made of natural paper fiber that’s twice as absorbent as traditional wood shavings.
 It’s soft and comfortable, and its odor-control properties help suppress stinky ammonia smells for up to 10 days.